 But it was too late.
 I saw then.
 I understood.
 And I would never be the same again.

 Mother’s corpse was sprawled on top of the bed, her thin linen shift bunched up around her waist so that the ruin of her lower body was fully visible.
 There was blood everywhere.
 Rags and rags full of it were strewn around the floor.
 Mother’s stomach was still big like she hadn’t given birth, but there, coiled over her leg was a blue-black cord, attached to a small, unmoving, gore-splattered thing that must have been a baby.

-The funeral was a few days later.
+The funeral took place a few days later.
 Father had refused to write to Mother’s many friends and relatives about her death.
 He didn’t want to pay to feed them all.
-His mother, our grandmother, the Dowager Countess of Dunhill, had agreed with this decision, counseling him to inform them after we had buried Mother.
+His mother – our grandmother, the Dowager Countess of Dunhill – had agreed with this decision, counseling him to inform them after we had buried Mother.
 She had also been the one to ban us from the ceremony, on the grounds that children like Marcus and I couldn’t be trusted not to make a scene and besmirch the family’s reputation.

 Marcus had raged at this, but I had remained quiet.
 I hadn’t spoken since seeing mother sprawled out on that bed.
 What a terrible thing, to be a woman, I realized.
 To be sold off to a man like Father as if one were a belonging and not a person.
 To die, horribly, struggling to bring his heirs into the world.

 I decided then that I would never grow into a woman.
 That I would never marry.
 That I would never have children.
 That I would run away to Eton with Marcus and pretend to be a boy.
 Or to the gypsies, whose bright caravans had always drawn my eye and sparked my imagination.